-Sundar Pichai, is currently the CEO of the internet giant Google.
-He was born Pichai Sundararajan in India on the 12th of July 1972.
-Pichai was the son of a working middle-class family where Regunatha Pichai, his father, was an electrical engineer who managed a British owned company called GEC.
-The company made electrical components.
-Even his mother had worked as a stenographer prior to having her two children.
+Sundar Pichai is the CEO of the internet giant Alphabet and its main subsidiary, Google.
+Born Pichai Sundararajan in Chennai, India, on June 10, 1972, he grew up in a working middle-class family.
+His father, Regunatha Pichai, was an electrical engineer who managed a British-owned company, GEC, that made electrical components.
+His mother worked as a stenographer prior to having her two children.

 Immigration to the United States